Subaru WRX: WRX STI Diamond Edition

-As a way of celebrating 30 years of the STI nameplate (in 2018), Subaru offered a limited edition WRX STI Diamond Edition which was developed by Subaru Southern Africa's technical team making it exclusively available to the region with only 30 being produced.
+As a way of celebrating 30 years of the STI nameplate (in 2018), Subaru offered a limited-edition WRX STI Diamond Edition which was developed by Subaru Southern Africa's technical team, making it exclusively available to the region with only 30 being produced.
 The WRX STI Diamond Edition is powered by a 2.5-litre, high-boost turbocharged Boxer engine that offers 260 kW at 4,500 rpm and 464 Nm of torque at 4,000 rpm.
-The remapping of the Electronic Control Unit and the fitment of a performance exhaust system has contributed to improved performance.
+The remapping of the electronic control unit and the fitment of a performance exhaust system has contributed to improved performance.
 A new engine brace has been fitted for better stability and balance.
-The WRX STI Diamond Edition rides 20mm lower than the standard WRX STI and the body kit, in a High Viz yellow further lowers the front-end by 10 mm.
-The spoiler vane gets a stainless steel STI badge unique to this limited edition model and high gloss black Diamond Edition badges appear on the sides of the rear wing.
+The WRX STI Diamond Edition rides 20 mm lower than the standard WRX STI and the body kit, in a High Viz yellow, further lowers the front end by 10 mm.
+The spoiler vane gets a stainless steel STI badge unique to this limited-edition model and high-gloss black Diamond Edition badges appear on the sides of the rear wing.
 The WRX STI Diamond Edition rides on 19-inch lightweight and darkened aluminum Y-design alloy wheels.